Loading…

 Three risks worth taking seriously:

 Confidentiality.
-If you're contracting for a regulated industry — finance, health, government — your client may have explicit policies about which AI tools can touch their data.
+If you're contracting for a regulated industry — finance, health, government — your client may have explicit policies about which AI tools can touch their data, and large enterprise clients increasingly write those policies into contracts.
 Ask.
 Most are fine with paid enterprise tools and not fine with free consumer ones.

 Quality drift.
 It's easy to start letting AI ship work you'd never have signed off on a year ago.
 Set a personal rule: every AI-drafted deliverable gets the same critical edit you'd give a junior's first draft.
 If it doesn't sound like you, rewrite it.